Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Methodology

-The hyperparameter $\lambda$ is determined empirically and sets a static trade-off between data fidelity and process-informed consistency for the entire training process.
+The hyperparameter $\lambda$ is determined empirically and establishes a static trade-off between data fidelity and process-informed consistency throughout the training process.
 Here, $\lambda$ is systematically optimized using the Optuna framework for automated hyperparameter search \cite{optuna_2019}.
-This approach ensures that the chosen value for $\lambda$ is optimal with respect to the validation data, rather than being selected through manual trial and error.
+The search is conducted over a continuous range of $[0.01, 0.99]$ with a computational budget of 15 trials.
+The test set is strictly isolated throughout this phase to prevent data leakage.
+The optimal value for $\lambda$ is selected by minimizing the Mean Squared Error (MSE) exclusively on the validation data.
+The test set is reserved entirely and solely for the final evaluation of the trained models.
+This approach ensures that the chosen value of $\lambda$ is optimal with respect to the validation data rather than selected through manual trial and error.

 Second, we employ a homoscedastic uncertainty-weight loss, which dynamically balances the data-driven and process-informed terms.
 Inspired by Kendall et al. (2018) \cite{Kendall_2018}, this approach learns the optimal global balance by interpreting the loss weights as learnable uncertainty parameters: